xyjprc/hon/README.md

 Using Minimal environment: run sbcl, run twice (load "build-rules"), run (main).

 #### Input file
 Trajectories / sequential data.
-See test-trace.csv or traces-simulated-mesh-v100000-t100-mo4.csv for example.
+See traces-simulated-mesh-v100000-t100-mo4.csv for example.

 In the context of ship movements, every line is a ship's trajectory, in the format of [ShipID] [Port1] [Port2] [Port3] ...
 > Notice that the first element of every line is the ship's ID.